canonical/microcloud/doc/how-to/update_upgrade.md

 (howto-update-upgrade-backup)=
 ## Back up data
 Before performing an update or upgrade, make sure to back up your data to prevent any data loss in case of failure.
-See the following backup guides for each of the snaps:
+Consult the following backup guides for each of the snaps:

 * {doc}`How to back up MicroCeph <microceph:explanation/taking-snapshots>`
 * {ref}`How to back up LXD <lxd:backups>`

-In case of error, see {ref}`howto-recover` for troubleshooting details.
+In case of error, refer to {ref}`howto-recover` for troubleshooting details.

 (howto-update-upgrade-running-instances)=
 ## Keep instances running during an update or upgrade